chromice/ae/README.md

 echo ae::resolve('libs/foo.php');
 // will echo "/modules/module-name/libs/foo.php", if the file exists.
 ```

+If there is an *index.php* script inside the module directory, it will be included when the module is registered.
+All module initialisation code should go there.

 You can register as many modules as you want, the path resolver would try them all in the order they were registered.